rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 ## Wallets

-In Bitcoin, the word *wallet* is a misnomer, possibly the most egregious of confusing metaphor in Bitcoin.
+In Bitcoin, the word *wallet* is a misnomer, possibly the most confusing metaphor in Bitcoin.
 The term *wallet* in Bitcoin can mean different things.
 It can refer to a collection of private keys, or invoice addresses, or UTXO sets, or as the hardware or software to manage any of the above.